sswan

 SSWAN is a partnership of organisations who share the same goal: to find sustainable solutions for water and nature.
 We have drawn up proposals for regulatory reform of the water industry, based on a catchment-wide approach focusing on nature-based and low carbon solutions.

-We all seek to restore and protect nature and to find sustainable solutions to ensure our waterways continue to sustain the health and wellbeing of people, as we as the natural habitats we all value and enjoy.
+We all seek to restore and protect nature and to find sustainable solutions to ensure our waterways continue to sustain the health and wellbeing of people, as well as the natural habitats we all value and enjoy.

 This alternative approach to managing and protecting the natural environment put forward by SSWAN sets out what is and isn’t working, what can be improved and what needs to be fixed.
 The proposals contained in this document are the result of months of discussions and roundtables.
-They are not the final answer but are intended to act as a catalyst for further discussion to find a new way of working – putting nature first.

 The SSWAN proposals are not the final answer but are intended to act as a catalyst for further discussion to find a new way of working – putting nature first.